-An ambitious and challenging action plan to strengthen the protection and enforcement of intellectual property in Italy: The Italian Ministry for Economic Development has published its strategy guidelines for intellectual property for the years 2021-2023, the first measure implementing the Italian National Recovery and Resilience Plan.
+An ambitious and challenging action plan to strengthen the protection and enforcement of intellectual property in Italy: the Italian Ministry for Economic Development has published its strategy guidelines for intellectual property for the years 2021-2023, the first measure implementing the Italian National Recovery and Resilience Plan.

 On 23 June 2021 the Italian Ministry for Economic Development adopted its new “Strategy guidelines on intellectual property”, an action plan concerning the years 2021-2023.
-This is the first document implementing the Italian National Recovery and Resilience Plan (INRRP) which includes a reform of the intellectual property system among its objectives, and is funded with 30 million euros.
+This is the first document implementing the Italian National Recovery and Resilience Plan (INRRP) which provides for a reform of the intellectual property system among its objectives, and is funded with 30 million euros.

 A draft of the action plan had been published with a call for comments by stakeholders, which was answered by dozens of institutions, businesses and professionals including SIB President Fabrizio De Benedetti.